daviden1013/LLM-IE_Benchmark/README.md

 This is a benchmark repo for the [LLM-IE](https://github.com/daviden1013/llm-ie) Python package.
+We used a synthesized medical note from GPT-4 for a system-wised evaluation.
 The 2012, 2014, and 2018 i2b2/ n2c2 datasets are used for benchmarking.
 Note that the datasets are NOT included in this repo in compliance to the data user agreements.
 To access the datasets, please refer to the [DBMI data portal](https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/).

 ## Table of Contents